-North East Branch12th September 2017 by Michele Auborn
+North East Branch1st August 2020 by Michele Auborn

-Our meetings alternate between meetings with a visiting dealer, and what we call an ordinary meeting, having no dealer.
-The latter are more a get together when we use the time to discuss recent meetings, plan for future ones, talk about the local collecting scene, and mull over any feedback from the last few meetings.
-They are also a good chance to have a bit of a chat, without worrying someone is over at the dealer’s table buying the card you need!
+Our meetings have usually started at 6.30 pm and alternated between meetings with a visiting dealer, and what we call an ordinary meeting, which has no dealer.
+The latter are more of a get together, and we used the time to discuss recent meetings, plan for future ones, talk about the local collecting scene, and mull over any feedback from the last few meetings.
+They were also a good chance to have a bit of a chat without worrying someone is over at a dealer’s table buying the card you really wanted

 We have had a number of dealers stalling out with us over the years who are always pleased to come back; but then it has always been our aim to make them happy when they come to us.
 All of them travel a fair distance, and it is heartening to hear our branch is held in such good regard by them, also good that our visiting collectors make it worth their while to come along, and keep coming back.